Executive Leadership team

 Website/ CRM OfficerLorretta is responsible for maintaining the website and keeping our Customer Relationship Management system up to date.
 Lorretta joined the team in August 2020.

-As Administrative Assistant (Office), Tracey is first point of contact for visitors and calls as well as admin tasks relating to the smooth running of the nasen House office, as well as providing general administrative support across the nasen team.
+As Office Administrator, Tracey is first point of contact for visitors and calls as well as admin tasks relating to the smooth running of the nasen House office, as well as providing general administrative support across the nasen team.

 Whole School SEND team